System identification for passive linear quantum systems: Introduction

 The paper is structured as follows.
-In section II we introduce the set-up of linear quantum systems, and formulate the system identification problem.
-In section III we show that two minimal systems have the same transfer function if and only if their associated Hamiltonian and coupling matrices are related by a unitary transformation (cf. Theorem \ref{th.equivalence.class}), amounting to a change of basis in the space of continuous variables modes.
-This yields a necessary and sufficient condition for the identifiability of a passive linear system, which is then applied to several examples with different Hamiltonian parametrizations.
-In section IV we provide a concrete characterisation of the identifiable set of parameters with direct interpretation in terms of the coupling and Hamiltonian matrices.
-Finally, in section V we characterize a wide class of identifiable quantum linear networks, by employing the concept of ``infection'' introduced in \cite{Burgarth2009NJP,Burgarth2011NJP}.
+In Section~II we introduce the setup of passive linear quantum systems, illustrated with realistic examples of system identification problems.
+In Section~III, we give a necessary and sufficient condition for the identifiability of a passive linear system, which is then applied to several examples.
+Section~IV describes the class of infective networks, which are shown to be completely identifiable.
+Section~V provides two concrete identification methods.
+Section~VI is devoted to the statistical analysis of the identification problem, using a Fisher information approach for the optimization over input states and output measurements.
+In Section~VII, we briefly discuss the case of general (i.e. active) systems, pointing out some similarities and differences from the passive case, and formulate a conjecture regarding the structure of the equivalence classes.